Local schools to decide in-class or distance learning

-“So it’s 11-hundred pages.
+“So it’s 1,100 pages.
 We have been thorough,” said Gibson.
 “And it offers a lot of well-researched processes.”

 Gibson said there is a lot of guidance in several categories.
 But the state is not mandating in-class learning or distance learning.